ashish-dahal/autonomous-warehouse/README.md

 1. Obstacles can be inserted/removed by clicking and dragging on the map
 2. Packages can be added with `Add package` button
 3. Refresh the page to restart
+4. The robot starts operating only after adding packages.
+5. The green box represents the destination of the current package

 ### Known bugs and limitations: